Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 The Weather in Toronto

-No one moves to Toronto for its weather as it has very hot summers and long, cold winters.
-However, it is still moderate for Canada because of its location on the shores of Lake Ontario.
+Toronto has a moderate climate because of its location on the shores of Lake Ontario.
 The area has four distinct seasons:

-Summer: technically begins on June 21, but July and August are the warmest and most humid months of summer, with daytime temperatures usually above 20°C and often rising above 30°C.
+Summer begins on June 21, but July and August are the warmest and most humid months with daytime temperatures usually above 20°C and often rising above 30°C.

-Winter: it’s cold in winter and it snows often, with snow staying on the ground for weeks or months at a time.
-From December to February, the temperature is usually below 0°C, day and night.
+Winter is cold and it snows often.
+The snow stays on the ground for weeks or months.
+The t From December to February, the temperature is usually below 0°C, day and night.
 Temperatures can drop below -25°C.